AlumnForce/coding-conventions/README.md

 * Use COMMENT on columns and keep them up to date.

-* Don't forget our 2 "system" columns managed by MySQL itself:
+* Don't forget our 2 “system” columns managed by MySQL itself:
   ```sql
   created TIMESTAMP NOT NULL DEFAULT NOW(),
   updated TIMESTAMP NOT NULL DEFAULT NOW() ON UPDATE NOW(),